 Bonus Terms

-• 40x wagering on the bonus amount only — the deposit is excluded, which is more favourable than many operators applying wagering to deposit plus bonus.
+Wagering is 40x the bonus amount only — the deposit is excluded, which is more favourable than operators applying wagering to deposit plus bonus.
+The clauses worth knowing before you deposit are the surrounding forfeiture terms:

-• Restricted-games clause — playing games outside the permitted list during bonus wagering may forfeit the bonus balance.
+- Restricted-games clause — playing games outside the permitted list during wagering may forfeit the bonus balance.

-• Dormant-account voiding — gaming account balances voided after less than two years of inactivity.
+- Dormant-account voiding — account balances voided after less than two years of inactivity.

-The wagering ratio is favourable, but the surrounding forfeiture clauses are the operative risk on bonus play.
+The wagering ratio is favourable, but those forfeiture clauses are the operative risk on bonus play.
 Stick rigidly to the permitted-games list and keep stakes well under any stated max-bet cap.

 Game Selection